 Forward-looking statements.
 Statements on this page regarding plans, targets, expectations, and growth strategy are forward-looking and are not guarantees of future performance.
 Actual results may differ due to market conditions, execution risk, regulatory changes, and other factors.

-We build our advantage on process know-how, proprietary technology, and disciplined scale-up, not capital alone.
+We build our advantage on process know-how, proprietary technology, disciplined scale-up, and extensive experience, with strong cost-to-performance competitiveness.

 Investment Highlights